damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 ### silent_renew_offset_in_seconds

 Makes it possible to add an offset to the silent renew check in seconds.
-By entering a negivative value, you can renew the tokens, before the tokens expire.
+By entering a value, you can renew the tokens, before the tokens expire.

 default value : 0;